chalswater/MoMPy/README.md

 From this big list of outputs, we will mainly only use the two most important ones: the Moment Matrix **G** and the table **map_table** to access all elements in the Moment Matrix.

+## Use the moment matrix to build SDP hierarchies

+Now all complicatd numerical work is done!
+Here we detail how to properly use the moment matrix to build the SDP relaxation.
+We will take the example above to illustrate the steps.

+> [!NOTE]
+> To build a semidefinite program, we use the package CVXPY which can be freely downloaded from using pip.

+### Step 1: Define and organize your SDP variables

+First things first: we need to define the SDP variables.
+In our relaxation, these are essentially the elements in the moment matrix.
+However, with our tool, we